 Background Check Requirement

 This background check will be done at the applicant's expense after provisional acceptance has been granted.
 The information from this report is held in confidence by the school.
-More information regarding the background checks for students.
+Learn more about the background checks for students.